The HAF Team

 Aesha Mehta, Associate Director of Programs, is based in Washington, D.C.
 She holds a Masters in Nonprofit Leadership from the University of Pennsylvania, an MBA from DeSales University, and Bachelors degrees in Finance and Economics from Drexel University.
 Ms. Mehta manages and implements HAF's broad range of community and education programs.
 She is active with Arsha Vidya Gurukulam in Pennsylvania and serves as Communications Chair for the UPenn Nonprofit Leadership Alumni Association.

-Krishna Parmar, Associate Director of Membership, is based in Dallas, Texas.
+Krishna Parmar, Associate Director of Membership, is based in Dallas, TX.
 She has a B.A. in Advertising from Southern Methodist University.
 Krishna works closely with HAF members and volunteers to help coordinate and plan community events across the country.
 She is also responsible for member communication and development of HAF’s membership base.
 Krishna is active in Chinmaya Mission and teaches yoga.

 Deidra Prather, Office Administrator based in Washington, D.C., is an Administrative Professional with over ten years of experience, in both for profit and non-profit sectors.
 Deidra’s role at Hindu American Foundation involves managing the day to day operations, bookkeeping, developing and maintaining vendor relationships, and directing all inquiries to appropriate personnel.
 Prior to joining HAF, Deidra served as Portfolio Associate at a small, minority and woman owned fixed income investment firm.
 For several years prior to working in the financial industry, Deidra served as an Account Manager at Year Up, a non-profit organization dedicated to empowering young adults to jump start their IT careers at Fortune 500 companies and local businesses.
 Deidra holds an Associates of Applied Science Degree in Electronics, Telecommunications and Computer Technology.